 Many people begin by talking about their “I could do that” feeling or the “I want to do that” idea with family and friends.
 When you haven’t gone further than that initial position, it is easy for other people to pour the waters of self-doubt on your possibility.

 With the right steps, however, you can take the spark into the beginning of the fire of passion and have the knowledge and ability to fan those flames into achievement.

 How Can You Fan the Sparks of Possibility?

 You have that spark.
 You have that “I can do that” feeling of possibility, but when you share your possibility, certain people try to shoot holes in your ideas or pour the waters of self-doubt on your sparks.

 There are four steps to help you fan those sparks into flames.
 Four steps that you can take before sharing your possibility with others.
 Steps that you can do on your own that require a time investment, but not necessarily a financial investment.
 Follow these four steps before you share your spark of possibility with your family and friends.

 - Learn about the possibility – the desired potential achievement.
-It used to be that to learn more you had to visit the public library and check out volumes of books devoted on the topic.
+It used to be that to learn more you had to visit the public library and check out volumes of books devoted to the topic.
 Either that or register for a workshop or class that you had to physically attend at a given time in a given place.
-The twenty-first century has given us the ease to access information and course access within our own home.
+The twenty-first century has given us easy access to information and courses within our own homes.
 Learn everything possible.
 Take notes.
 Figure out what skills you have and what skills you need to acquire.

 - Make a plan.
 How much time are you willing to invest to transfer the spark of possibility into achievement?
 How much of your energy are you willing to invest?
 You need to create a plan that includes step-by-step accomplishments and deadlines.